tbrlpld/100-days-of-code/log.md

 Started creating a finance ledger app with #pyramid @SQLAlchemy from scratch #100DaysOfWeb @TalkPython @PyBites

 So far only created the database models.
-The navigating the starter and database modelling took quite some time.
+The navigating the starter and database modeling took quite some time.

 Tomorrow I need to add the authentication, create the routes, views and the template for user interaction.

 ### Thoughts
-The cookiecutter starter also included Alembic, which I haven't used before.
+The `cookiecutter` starter also included Alembic, which I haven't used before.
 Three new topics at once is maybe a bit much at once.
 Maybe I should have just started with a copy of the example project...